-Before performing the travel time runs, all roadways were mapped using GPS technology.
+All the roadways in the network were mapped using GPS technology in 2011 and 2013.
+With the introduction of INRIX datasets this update cycle, the network attributes were carried over from those past cycles.
 The Haicom-BT Bluetooth receiver was mounted on a vehicle and used in the mapping.
 The receiver uses differential GPS (DGPS) to provide position information to sub-meter accuracy.
 These receivers were used in combination with the controlling software developed by Jacobs while driving each roadway to inventory all roadway attributes related to speed.